rschristopher/ischristtrue.com/src/truth.md

 [Ancient views](../ancient-views/)
  understood truth as a spirit,
- which means it has personhood, as all spirits do.
+ which means it has something akin to personhood.
 If there is a *spirit of truth*, then we should not ask,
  "what is true?"